-The Consultant will be chosen through a competitive process and selected on the basis of their demonstrated qualification for the assignment.
-The selection process will be conducted by a committee comprising of designated OAS-DSD personnel.
+Each consultant will be chosen through a competitive process and selected on the basis of their demonstrated qualification for the assignment.
+The selection process will be conducted by a committee comprising of designated OAS-DSD and World Bank personnel.

 The criteria that will be used for selection are the following: